For women at risk for lymphedema

 - Do not use shoulder straps when carrying briefcases and purses.

-- Have your blood pressure taken on the unaffected arm.
+- Have your blood pressure taken on the unaffected arm, if possible.
 If both arms are affected, blood pressure can be taken on your thigh.
 Or, you can ask that blood pressure be measured by someone using a hand pump and stethoscope rather than using a machine; the machines often use high pressures for a longer time.